Mother holding young daughter outside in garden, next to Father with son on his back.

 Unclaimed funds within your existing plan and service bookings will be available for 90 days after your plan has been replaced by a newly approved plan.

-What happens if my needs change after my NDIS Plan meeting?
+What happens if my needs change after my NDIS plan meeting?

 It’s important you let the NDIS know as soon as your circumstances change or are likely to change.
 This includes changes in your address, disability support needs, employment or the support provided by family or friends.
 The easiest way to start this process is to phone 1800 800 110.
-For more information, read our article My circumstances have changed: What next?
+For more information, read our story My circumstances have changed: What next?

 Did you know not all plan managers are the same?